 Couchbase, on the other hand, is a much better option for applications demanding high performance, consistency and flexible querying.
 By default, there is a fully managed cache layer integrated under the covers to make your reads and writes really fast, and the data can be easily queried using a SQL-like language called N1QL.

 I barely compared Couchbase Lite/Sync Gateway with AWS IoT Rules, as this topic itself deserves a whole new article, but as you might know, Couchbase Lite has a lot of famous use-cases and is widely used in many industries such as gaming, transportation, sales, etc.

-Couchbase CE is totally free and all the major releases are launched at the same day for the Community and Enterprise editions.
-Couchbase EE has a much more flexible and cheaper licensing, as you only pay for your EE servers running in production and we also provide 24/7 support, training and other benefits.
+Couchbase CE is totally free and all the major releases are launched on the same day for the Community and Enterprise editions.
+Couchbase EE has a much more flexible and cheaper licensing, as you only pay for your EE servers running in production and we also provide 24/7 support, training, and other benefits.

 The community is a big plus and you can easily get help on StackOverflow or on Couchbase’s forums.
 Moreover, we put a lot of effort to create a nice development environment, well-designed SDKs and a bunch of demo apps, there are +500 of them under couchbaselabs on GitHub.